 Your ideal clients and next hires are hanging out on LinkedIn and you want to reach them.
-You just don’t have the budget to run a highly effective LinkedIn ad campaign or experiment with LinkedIn video ads just yet.
+You know you need to promote on LinkedIn, but you don’t have the budget to run a highly effective LinkedIn ad campaign or experiment with LinkedIn video ads just yet.

-That’s why we’re going to show you how you can use LinkedIn to promote and market your business without spending money.
+No worries.
+All isn’t lost.
+In this article, we show you how to use LinkedIn to promote and market your business without spending money.

-How to promote your business on LinkedIn for free
+How to promote your business on LinkedIn for free: 6 tricks for your business

 LinkedIn is a job search site, a recruiting app, a social media platform, and professional networking site all in one.
 It’s got more information about you than any other media.
 Hardly anyone on Twitter or Instagram knows where you went to school or what organizations you volunteer for, but on LinkedIn it’s there for everyone to see.

-That’s why promoting yourself on LinkedIn looks a bit different.
-While sharing must-read updates and engaging with your network in the comments is still an important part of a well-rounded marketing strategy, there’s some other stuff you can try out.
+That’s why promoting on LinkedIn looks a little different.
+Sharing updates and engaging with your network in the comments is still an important part of a well-rounded marketing strategy, but there are a few other tricks you should try out as well.